 4) Please be thick-skinned.
 I have never had a session when I did not ask someone not to sing on a pass.
 Sometimes it can be due to intonation problems, sometimes due to balance problems.
 Even the very best singers sometimes have difficulty in these areas.
 If your solo is not working, I may have someone else sing it so that we have two options from which to choose in the mixing process.
 The time to work out any difficulties you may have with your part is prior to the session.
 If it takes too long to record your part, we will have to assign it to someone else.
 The best way to ensure that you keep your solo is to nail it like a professional.
 If you were not vetted (having earned 85% on Garageband Tests) you may not be able to record a particular song with the group, although the goal will be to perform it at the Showcase.
 If Scott or I ask you to step back or layout altogether, please understand....it is not personal, it is professional.

 5) The studio is a blast if you are a person who is energized by hard work and doing what it takes to do something well.
 When we are ready to record, there should be NO TALKING.
-Any effort expended on my, Mrs. Hoover's or Scott’s part to get you to be quiet is effort that could have been spent getting a pass to sound better.
+Any effort expended on my or Scott’s part to get you to be quiet is effort that could have been spent getting a pass to sound better.
 There should be absolute silence in the 5 seconds prior to going red and the 5 seconds after we stop.
 This saves time and money in the mixing process.
 When I raise my hand, all talking should cease in mid-sentence.
 Girls, don’t wear jewelry that clanks or jingles.
-Guys, take keys out of pockets, etc. The time to go to the bathroom is not as we are gathering around the mics to record.
-The time to go find your water bottle is not as we are gathering around the mics to record.
+Guys, take keys out of pockets, etc. The time to go to the bathroom or go find your water bottle is not as we are gathering around the mics to record.
 Anticipate!

 6) Be prepared with your solos.
 You may have the opportunity to try it twice but it likely won’t be more than that.
 Know what lick you will do and be ready to double if Scott asks you to.
 Every year solos sound great by the time we perform live in concert because you get comfortable with them and add style and personality.
 When you listen back to the CD, you are disappointed in your performance compared to the live show.
 Make those additions of style now so that you won’t have any regrets.
 OWN IT!